AdobeDocs/commerce-events/src/pages/guides/gateway/headers.md

 # Headers

-To specify request headers for your mesh, you can add them inside the `JSON` file that describes your mesh or you can add them when querying.
+To specify request headers for your mesh, you can add them inside the `JSON` file that describes your mesh, or you can add them when querying.

 ## Configure headers in your mesh file

 To add headers directly to a source handler in your mesh file, for example `mesh.json`, add the `operationHeaders` object with key value pairs for your headers.
-In the following example, the `LiveSearch` source has a header named `Magento-Website-Code` with a value of `base`.
+The following example defines the `Store` header for the Commerce source and multiple headers for the LiveSearch source.

 <InlineAlert variant="info" slots="text"/>